-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Describe and graph quantities such as area and volume to address scientific questions.
-Nearly all of Earth's available water is in the ocean.
-Most freshwater is in glaciers or underground; only a tiny fraction is in streams, lakes, wetlands, and the atmosphere.
-Scale, Proportion, and Quantity: Standard units are used to measure and describe physical quantities such as weight and volume.
-Earth and Human Activity (ESS3) 5.ESS3.1 Obtain and combine information about ways individual communities use science ideas to protect the Earth's resources and environments.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Nearly all of Earth's available water is in the ocean.
+Scale, Proportion, and Computational Thinking: • Most freshwater is in glaciers or underground; only a tiny fraction is in Quantity: Describe and graph quantities such as area and volume to address scientific questions. streams, lakes, wetlands, and the atmosphere.
+Standard units are used to measure and describe physical quantities such as weight and volume.

+5.ESS3.1 Obtain and combine information about ways individual communities use science ideas to protect the Earth's resources and environments.

 Clarification Statement: Examples of information might include the use of natural fertilizers or biological pest control by farmers, replanting trees after cutting them by the logging industry, and the institution of recycling programs in cities.
 Assessment Boundary: Assessment is limited to one human interaction at a time.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Obtain and combine information from books and/or other reliable media to explain phenomena or solutions to a design problem. • Human activities in agriculture, industry, and everyday life have had major effects on the land, vegetation, streams, ocean, air, and even outer space.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Obtain and combine information from books and/or other reliable media to explain phenomena or solutions to a design problem.
+Human activities in agriculture, industry, and everyday life have had major effects on the land, vegetation, streams, ocean, air, and even outer space.
 But individuals and communities are doing things to help protect Earth's resources and environments.
 System and System Models: A system can be described in terms of its components and their interactions.